holidayextras/holidayextras.github.com/_posts/2016-12-06-remote-drawbacks.md

 Getting the basics right makes remote collaboration a lot easier and more bearable for remote workers.
 Using the appropriate tools and ensuring the meeting is hosted in an appropriate environment solves most problems.
 Trying to listen in on a meeting that is being drowned out by background noise is a remote worker's nightmare and ensuring this doesn't happen is fairly straightforward.

-However, you can't always plan for the impromptu meetings, in which finding a adequately equipped meeting room is not the top priority.
+However, you can't always plan for the impromptu meetings, in which finding an adequately equipped meeting room is not the top priority.
 For those physically in the meeting, this isn't a problem.
 For the remote workers, it can be tiring and lonely, not being able to communicate as effectively.

 There are, however, lots of great tools at our disposal, all of which can improve remote collaboration and improve productivity.
 I've managed to categorise the best practices into the following.